maslennikov-yv/znp/README.md

-# znp
-Zigbee Network Pocessor
+# Dockerized mqtt, nodered and dzigbee2mqtt

 docker-compose.yml to start zigbee2mqtt accordantly with eclipse-mosquitto and nodered